 Calderwood Hall’s inaugural season kicked off in January 2012 and included performances by resident chamber orchestra A Far Cry, the Claremont Trio, New York Festival of Song, the Callithumpian Consort, and jazz students from Berklee College of Music.

-Discover music at the Gardner in 2015
+Be inspired by music at the Gardner this season

 Abrams Curator of Music